schwallergroup/AdsMT/README.md

 ## 🚀 Environment Setup
+- System requirements: This package requires a standard Linux computer with GPU (supports CUDA >= 11) and enough RAM (> 2 GB).
+The codes have been tested on NVIDIA RTX 3090, A6000 and A100 GPUs.
+If you want to run the code on a GPU that does not support CUDA>=11, you need to modify the versions of PyTorch and CUDA in the [env.yml](env.yml) file.
 - We'll use `conda` to install dependencies and set up the environment for a Nvidia GPU machine.
 We recommend using the [Miniconda installer](https://docs.conda.io/projects/miniconda/en/latest/miniconda-other-installer-links.html).
 - After installing `conda`, install [`mamba`](https://mamba.readthedocs.io/en/latest/) to the base environment. `mamba` is a faster, drop-in replacement for `conda`: